 Circularity tolerance is the deviation of a circle in any cross-section of a circular object from the true circle.
 Circularity is often called roundness.
 It controls the overall form of a circular object.

-If circularity tolerance is mentioned on a circular surface, then any cross-section of that circular surface should have the same amount of circularity tolerance unless a different type of tolerances is added in addition to circularity.
+If circularity tolerance is mentioned on a circular surface, then any cross-section of that circular surface should have the same amount of circularity tolerance unless a different type of tolerance is added in addition to circularity.

 Circularity Symbol drawing call out